Lizzie Aiken: Personal life

-In 1837, ages 20, she married Cyrus Aiken, nine years her senior, and they honeymooned in Boston.
+In 1837, aged 20, she married Cyrus Aiken, nine years her senior, and they honeymooned in Boston.

 Choosing to relocate to Grand Detour, Illinois, the journey would have involved travel by stage coach, navigating the Erie Canal and boarding a series of sailing vessels through the Great Lakes, first to Detroit, and onto Chicago, where they remained for a short time, until reaching the Rock River area of Illinois.
 This journey westwards involved much hardship, suffering and discomfort, particularly with the loss of her follow on shipment of personal heirlooms she had inherited from her grandmother, which sank to the bottom of Lake Erie.

-She raised a young family, in a colony of other emigres from Vermont, including the blacksmith, John Deere (inventor).
+She raised a young family, in a colony of other emigres from Vermont, including the blacksmith John Deere.
 A series of misfortunes occurred with an outbreak of Cholera, resulting in the loss of all four of her young boys in 1852.
 Her brother Ward and sister Roxy arrived to console her.
 Within eleven days her sister had succumbed to cholera.

 Her father died in 1856.
 When her husband became mentally ill, she worked as a domestic nurse to help defray his medical expenses and help support her mother, who was living in Vermont.
 She also lost possession of their homestead.
 A while later her new home was destroyed after being struck by lightning.

 Aiken was a deeply religious person and was an active member of her local baptist congregation.

-Civil War Service
+Civil War service

 Aiken, now a widow, enlisted as a nurse with the 6th Illinois Cavalry Regiment at the beginning of the American Civil War.
 Serving under Austrian born, Dr John N. Niglas, she nursed soldiers in the sick tents near Peoria, Illinois.

 In November 1861, she accompanied the 6th Illinois Cavalry to Shawnee Town, on the Ohio River.
-Her comfort and care resulted in the nickname “Aunt Lizzie.”
+Her comfort and care resulted in the nickname "Aunt Lizzie".
 At first she worked for no pay but eventually received $12 per month from the Union Army.

 In 1862, she wrote to a friend: